 So there it is: We trade our chances for the devil we don’t understand for the devil we do understand.
 In either event, we are left dealing with the devil.

 The free marketers seems to pick and choose the conservative voices to which they listen.
 And the free marketers hew close to Austrian economist Joseph A. Schumpeter.
-Schumpeter was boldly supportive of economic tyranny, arriving at a Spencerian survival-of-the-fittest mentality about it all in Capitalism, Socialism and Democracy (1942):
+Schumpeter was boldly supportive of economic tyranny, arriving at a Spencerian survival-of-the-fittest mentality about it all in Chapter 8 of Capitalism, Socialism and Democracy (1942):

-Once again, Röpke presses against this:
+Once again, Röpke presses against this in Chapter 3 of his work:

-“It is economism to dismiss, as Schumpeter does, the problem of giant industrial concerns and monopoly with the highly questionable argument that mass production, the promotion of research, and the investment of monopoly profits raises the supply of goods, and to neglect to include in the calculation of these potential gains in the supply of material goods the possible losses of a non-material kind, in the form of impairment of the higher purposes of life and society” (Chp.
-III).
+“It is economism to dismiss, as Schumpeter does, the problem of giant industrial concerns and monopoly with the highly questionable argument that mass production, the promotion of research, and the investment of monopoly profits raises the supply of goods, and to neglect to include in the calculation of these potential gains in the supply of material goods the possible losses of a non-material kind, in the form of impairment of the higher purposes of life and society.”

 Hayek felt it was either submit to impersonal economic forces, or submit to tyrannical political forces.
 If that is indeed the choice, then neither is an acceptable alternative.
 If individuals – as Hayek reasoned throughout The Road to Serfdom – are fully capable of self governing the political and legal actions in their lives, then by all means those same individuals should be able to self govern in the economic actions in their lives.
 The aggregate of this type of economic activity by self-governing individuals is the “invisible hand” of Adam Smith’s argument, not impersonal forces pressing deterministically upon individuals.